alexocode/talks/tech/elixir/phoenix-live-view/presentation.md

 > Simplicity is prerequisite for reliability.
 -- E. W. Dijkstra

+^
+To put it in simpler terms

 ---

 > I hate code, and I want as little of it as possible in our product.
 -- Jack Diederich

+^
+TBH IDK that guy, googled for quotes on simplicity

+^
+Lets consider something

 ---
 [.background-color: #ffffff]
 [.footer-style: #000000]

 ![](images/static-to-dynamic/1.png)

+^
+Lets consider something

+^
+Applications can be placed

 ---
 [.background-color: #ffffff]